 Speaking from first-hand experience, the bars in the Financial District are some of the best in New York.
+When it comes to bars in the Financial District, I’m incredibly picky. so trust me when I say these spots deliver.
 From century-old establishments to libations served atop soaring rooftops, you’ll be spoiled for choice.
 Here’s a roundup of my favorite neighborhood haunts.

 Visiting New York City?
 If you haven’t decided where to stay (yet) check out my helpful guide on Where to Stay in New York City (10 Best Neighborhoods +3 to Avoid).
 Don’t have time?
 Here’s my favorite hotel in NYC, hands down.